DagurAnshu/titanic_survival_project/README.md

 4. seaborn
 5. Scikit Learn
 6. Streamlit
+# What I have Upload
+I have uploaded the code of my projet and also upload the screenshot how does the dashboard looks like

 # Conclusion
 Current version is looking absolute fine to commit , But more changes can also be make which will make it great